NexMaker-Fab/2023zjudemini-hi1/md/02_CAD.md

 ## SolidWorks
 SolidWorks is a solid modeling computer-aided design (CAD) and computer-aided engineering (CAE) computer program that runs on Microsoft Windows.
 SolidWorks is published by Dassault Systèmes.
 Like that, Solidworks is also knownas "DSS Solidworks".
 DSS means the Dassault Systems, the developer of this CAD software.
-This is CADsoftware, which helps to create 2D or 3D solid models without any complexity, faster and in the costeffective way.
+This is CADsoftware, which helps to create 2D or 3D solid models without any complexity,  and in the costeffective way.
 The main advantage of the solid modeler is that very easy to use, simple graphics userinterface and much more friendly, as compared with other CAD solid modeling softwares such as Creo PTECatia etc. lt contains Solid part modeling, Assembly, Motion, Simulation, Toolbox, ToolAnalyst, CircuteWorks, PhotoView 360 ScanTo3D, e-drawings and DWG editor.
 <p align="left">
   <a href="https://www.solidworks.com/" target="_blank"><img src="https://github.com/NexMaker-Fab/2023zjudemini-hi1/blob/main/_media/pro2_CAD/logo/solidworks.png?raw=true" alt="ptc" width="200" ></a>
   &nbsp;